odysszis/cnn_polyp_detection/README.md

 Each RGBD model also includes a **nyud_layers.py** file that is an RGBD Python layer file and is used instead of **layers.py**.

-## Training
-To train a particular model, run the **solver.py** code in the relevant folder.
-Training invokes the **solver.prototxt** which initializes the model according to the **train.prototxt** file and applies backpropagation using the optimization method described in the solver file.
-The network weights are initialized by pre-trained weights.
-AlexNet and VGG are initialized by the `.caffemodel` files publicly available at [shelhamer/fcn.berkeleyvision.org](https://github.com/shelhamer/fcn.berkeleyvision.org) and the GoogLeNet is initialized by the `.caffemodel` file publicly available at [Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
-These weight files are not uploaded into this repository.
-In order to train, please download the `.caffemodel` files and store them in the relevant **RGBD** model folders.
-The fine-tuned weights are stored in the `snapshot` folder.

-## Testing
-To test a particular model, run the **infer.py** code in the relevant folder.
-Testing initializes the architecture described in the **deploy.prototxt** file using the fine-tuned weights in the `snapshot` folder.
-Testing involves feeding all data in the test set and calculating the mean segmentation and detection precision and recall and the mean intersection over union.

 ## Datasets
 Two databases were used as training set:
 * [CVC-ClinicDB](http://www.medicalimagingandgraphics.com/article/S0895-6111(15)00056-7/abstract): publicly available [here](http://polyp.grand-challenge.org/site/Polyp/CVCClinicDB/)